 Thirty-nine Public Councils are providing consultative and advisory forums to foster civic participation in the development, implementation and monitoring of local policies and programmes.

-The first gender accessibly audit of heath, social and education facilities in the city of Kramatorsk resulted in a four-fold increase in the budgetary allocation for the accessibility programme for people with disabilities.
+The first gender accessibly audit of heath, social and education facilities in the city of Kramatorsk resulted in a four-fold increase in the budgetary allocation for an accessibility programme for people with disabilities.